guilherme8682/graph-maker/README.md

 # Make graphs with electron
 Desktop applicaton to manage and visualize graph structures.
-Made in NodeJS + Electron
+Made with NodeJS + Electron

 ### Getting started
 * Required NodeJS and NPM installed.